 - Greasy film left on skin after putting on sunscreen

 Most people avoid sunscreen because they want a tan.
 That is the exact reason I never used sunscreen in my younger years—until I found out that you CAN get a tan while using sunscreen!
 Think of sunscreen as a filter which protects you by filtering out the harmful UVA and UVB rays.
 You are still in the sun.
 So, from laying out to frolicking at the beach, you can still get a tan.
 It may take a few more days laying out using a sunscreen with SPF 30 to get that perfect tan, but well worth staying in good health.
 So, if you just can't stand not having a tan, you can still tan with a good SPF 30 sunscreen.

 Reading on, you will see that I am going to bust all those excuses for not using sunscreen.
-Throughout the years I have tried many, many types of sunscreen.
+Throughout the years, I have tried many, many types of sunscreen.
 Agreeing with many of those reasons to not use it.
 If you always give up, you will never succeed.
-The same goes with trying new products.
-I may not always like them.
-Although I would never know if I never tried.
-Up until now I had been using a sunscreen with SPF 30 coverage that I was not all that fond of.
-It functioned and that was most important at the time.
+The same goes for trying new products.
+I may not always like them, although I would never know if I never tried.
+Up until now, I had been using a sunscreen with SPF 30 coverage that I was not all that fond of.
+It functioned, and that was most important at the time.